 The Connection Type screen allows you to set up the Router for the type of Internet connection you have.
 Before setting up your connection type, have your account information from your ISP ready.

-Figure 26 Connection Type Screen
+Figure 22 Connection Type Screen

-Select a mode from the following options, and click Next:
+Select a mode from the following: